Introducing

 The Why?

-Consider this a creative form of resistance and documentation.
+The Surreal Times Dinners are also a creative act of resistance and documentation.

 The inspiration